 The determination of whether a new analysis result would be considered "essentially the same" as the previous result can be made through benchmarking the revised method to the existing one, or may be apparent from the nature of the differences between the methods.
 When benchmarking a revised method to determine how it compares to the previous one, the analyses that are done must be for the same set of plant conditions to ensure that the results are comparable.
-Relative to the original method, the revised method may result in differences in the details, or intermediate results, of an analysis; however, the end results of the existing and revised analyses must be essentially the same.
+Comparison of analysis methods should consider both the peak values and time behavior of results, and engineering judgement should be applied in determining whether two methods yield results that are essentially the same.